 Instructions

-- Place the frozen stew meat and 1 cup of beef stock in the Instant Pot and pressure cook on HIGH for 28 minutes.
+- Place the frozen stew meat and 1 cup of beef stock in the Instant Pot and pressure cook on high for 28 minutes.
 Allow the steam to release naturally, mine took 18 minutes (don't skip this step or your meat will be tough).

 - Once the steam pin drops, carefully remove the lid and our in the Knorr Vegetable Mix.

 - Add the prepared vegetables and 1 more cup of beef stock.
 Place the lid back on the pressure cooker and ensure the steam valve is closed.
-Pressure cook on HIGH again for 4 minutes.
+Pressure cook on high again for 4 minutes.
 This time you can carefully quick-release the steam.
 Add pepper if you would like, there is no need to add additional salt since it's in the broth and vegetable dip mix.

 - Add any toppings of choice and serve immediately.